nye12r/max-inventory/README.md

 23963ed (HEAD -> master, origin/master, origin/HEAD) Add 1 git-crypt collaborator
 ```

-### 3. Adding Hackers Team & Jenkins CICD to the encrypted repo
+### 3. Adding  encrypted repo

-Add the @devops-security-team (Hackers Team) and Jenkins CI/CD `Public` keys to the "repo" `Keyring`  as another repo collaborator.
+Add the @owner (Hackers Team) and Jenkins CI/CD `Public` keys to the "repo" `Keyring`  as another repo collaborator.
 This process is exactly the same previous steps using the GPG files located in the `keys` folder.

 ```console
 $ tree -L 3